Yule Log Cake Recipe with Chocolate Ganache Icing

 Each slice of yule log cake will have a spiral of cream filling

-More Ideas to celebrate the Holidays
+More Ideas to Celebrate the Holidays

-Before we move on to the recipe, here are some other ideas to help to you celebrate and enjoy the holidays.
-There’s nothing like handmade when it comes to a memorable and fun Christmas.
-Fill it with nature crafts, recipe ideas, outings, and unique ways mark the season.
-Tis the season!
+Before we move on to the yule log cake recipe, here are some other ideas to help you celebrate and enjoy the holidays.
+There’s nothing like handmade for a memorable and fun Christmas.
+Fill it with nature crafts, recipe ideas, outings, and unique ways to mark the season.
+‘Tis the season!

 Traditional Yule Log Cake Recipe